-The dilemmas most frequently encountered by the students were dilemmas concerning the treatment of animals (Category I).
-Of Note, there were hardly any encounters with dilemmas concerning staff attitudes toward the students (Category III).
-Significant associations were found between students’ dietary preferences and dilemmas concerning animals’ owners (Category II): vegetarians and vegans reported more encounters with such dilemmas compared to omnivores.
+The dilemmas most frequently encountered by the students were those related to the treatment of animals (Category I).
+Notably, there were hardly any encounters with dilemmas concerning staff attitudes toward the students (Category III).
+Significant associations were observed between the dietary preferences of students and dilemmas related to animals’ owners (Category II).
+In addition, vegetarians and vegans reported a greater number of encounters with such dilemmas compared with omnivores.

-The analyses of possible associations between stress and ethical dilemmas unique to veterinary studies revealed associations between veterinary studies-related stress (VSRS) and the dilemmas in categories II and IV (conflict between different responsibilities): Students who reported more encounters with these dilemmas also reported higher levels of VSRS.
+The analyses of possible associations between stress and ethical dilemmas unique to veterinary studies, revealed associations between VSRS and the dilemmas of categories II and IV (conflict between different responsibilities).
+Students who reported more encounters with these dilemmas also reported higher levels of VSRS.